Looking for a fun job that changes lives?

 Hours: Must be flexible as early morning, mid-day, evening, and weekend classes offered.
 Schedule will be determined by Assistant Director based on availability and experience.
 Class times range from 30 to 90 minutes in length.
 Class time includes set up, instruction, and teardown.

-Sport Officials set up equipment and referee intramural contests.
+Intramural Sport Officials set up equipment and referee intramural contests.
 They provide a safe, fun environment.
-Officials must know and implement Intramural Sports policies, procedures and playing rules in order to maintain an appropriate level of control, fairness and safety.
+Officials must know and implement Intramural Sports policies, procedures, and playing rules in order to maintain an appropriate level of control, fairness, and safety.
 They should maintain a positive attitude and should always be striving to improve.
-No experience required.
+No experience required as all necessary training is provided.

 Hours: Flexible.
 Intramural games are typically played Monday through Friday, 5:00 pm – 11:30 pm, and Sundays 12:00 noon – 11:30 pm.
 Shifts are generally three hours.
 Officials are expected to work at least one shift per week.
 Schedule is created each week based on employee availability.

 Hours: The position covers a wide variety of days and hours.
-The individual must be willing to work early mornings (as early as 5:00 am), late nights (as late as 12 midnight), weekends, and football Saturdays (both home and away games).
+The individual must be willing to work early mornings, late nights, and weekends.
+Break hours also available.
+Flexible scheduling for the availability of the employee.

 Duties include representing Recreational Sports at campus events, brainstorming creative promotions, passing out flyers, handing out giveaways, taking photos, creating content for social media, interacting with sponsors, etc. Street Team Members will embody the Recreational Sports brand and understand the scope of the department’s work.

-Interviews will take place in November, selections made by December and training will follow in January 2019.
 A cover letter and resume is highly recommended to apply.
-Email materials to email@example.com upon completion of the online job application above by Friday, October 26, 2018.
+Email materials to email@example.com upon completion of the online job application.

 Want to develop the skills needed to become a Personal Trainer?
 Our mentoring program includes group workshops, mock assessments, shadow sessions, and mock training sessions.
 ACSM, ACE, or NSCA certification exam to be completed individually.
 For questions, please email firstname.lastname@example.org.